Kubernetes is deprecating using docker as a runtime as of 1.20

 case $- in *i*)dig +short txt istheinternetonfire.com | cowsay -f moose | lolcat; esac

 There doesn't seem to be a way to install LVM directly to a raw device in the CentOS/RedHat installer.
 With a little bit of custom kickstart we can make it do it.
-This may work on CentOS 6, but I haven't tested it.

 This assumes you have two drives connected to your system, one for boot and one for the system (I'm using VMs, so this is as simple as adding two disks).
 This also assumes that the disk device names are sd*, so make adjustments according to your system.